Bapic/simpleDockerAppService/README.md

 ﻿# simpleDockerAppService
 # Overview:
-## This demo will help you to deploy a simple containerised WebApp to Azure AppService from a Azure Container Registry.
+## These sample repo will help you to deploy a simple containerised WebApp to Azure AppService from a Azure Container Registry.

 ### Pre-requisites:
 1. You already have an active Azure Subscription